modfin/yarf/README.md

 * Support for synchronise calls, channals and callbacks
 * Support for middleware on both client and server side
 * Support for context passing between client and server
+* Support for Custom serializing, both of protocol and content level.
 * Expressiv builder pattern fron client calls
+* Client and server Middleware

 ## Supported transport layers